dotlang/language/README.md

 You can use `.0,.1,.2,...` notation to access fields inside an untyped struct (Example 7).

+You can provide values for struct fields.
+If these values are functions, based on closure rules, they will have access to struct fields.
+If they don't access any of those fields, they will be type-level field (rather than instance-level field) and you can use them by using name of the type (Example 8) otherwise they are instance-level.

+If a struct has a private field (starting with `_`), only type or instance level functions will have access to them.

 **Examples**

 1. `Point = {x:int, y:int}`